As U.S. Preps For Coronavirus, Health Workers Question Safety Measures

 Subscribe to Goats and Soda's newsletter for a weekly update on the outbreak.

 "The gowns that they're providing are inadequate," she says, with emotion.
-"I'm sorry, I get very passionate about this, because we've worked so hard to make sure that our nurses were protected, and therefore they can protect the public."
+"I'm sorry — I get very passionate about this, because we've worked so hard to make sure that our nurses were protected and therefore they can protect the public."

-UCSF said in a written response to NPR that it has taken multiple, "extensive" safety precautions, including isolating sick patients in rooms with special ventilation systems, and training staff with proper use of safety gear.
+UCSF said in a written response to NPR that it has taken multiple "extensive" safety precautions, including isolating sick patients in rooms with special ventilation systems and training staff with proper use of safety gear.
 In regards to the two coronavirus cases Dugan refers to, UCSF said it briefed the workers who were actually treating the patients.
 But the hospital does not — as a matter of course — inform general staff of incoming infection cases.

-World health officials warn that COVID-19, the infection caused by the new coronavirus, may enter a new phase in the U.S., at some point.
-Thus far, U.S. hospitals have been able to plan for transfers of incoming patients, whose condition is already known.
+World health officials warn that COVID-19, the disease caused by the new coronavirus, may enter a new phase in the U.S. at some point.
+Thus far, U.S. hospitals have been able to plan for transfers of incoming patients whose condition is already known.
 That's very different from a spreading outbreak, where sick people walk in off the street — a far more difficult scenario for health care workers and the public they treat.

 "It's the unrecognized case that comes through your hospital system or your clinics that really pose the greatest risk," says Mark Rupp, chief of infectious disease at the University of Nebraska.

 Rupp's hospital is considered a model for managing infections.
 Its pioneering medical center is one of the few with experience treating Ebola.
-It has an isolation chamber that filters pathogens, and practices dry runs, making sure respiration masks fit workers.
+It has an isolation chamber that filters pathogens, and it practices dry runs, making sure respiration masks fit workers.

 Most critically, he says, hospital staff verbally screen patients at the facility's entrance, asking about symptoms and travel history.